menandmice/micetro_docs/guides/reference/aws_multi_account.rst

 2. Create custom policy:

-   * On the :guilabel:`Permissions` tab, create a new inline policy (not a managed policy).
+   * In the :guilabel:`Permissions` tab, select :guilabel:`Add permissions` and :guilabel:`Create new inline policy`.

-   * Select the :guilabel:`Custom Policy` option and select :guilabel:`Select`.

-3. Define the policy:

-   * Specify a policy name.

-   * Paste the provided policy document, replacing "123456789012" with the account ID of the role's location and "RoleName" with the role's name.
+   * In the Policy editor select :guilabel:`JSON` and paste the provided policy document, replacing `123456789012` with the account ID of the role's location and `RoleName` with the role's name.

-   * Select :guilabel:`Apply Policy`.

 .. code-block::